ajsb85/zwiftalizer/README.md

 This is a browser based tool to analyze the log file from the Zwift cycling platform and output graphics, ANT+ device and network performance charts.
 The code runs 100% in your web browser on your computer.
-There is no back-end server or database.

 ## 0.9.1 Changes (2016-08-24)